lingxiaoyang/self-employed-ledger/README.md

 ### Why Microsoft Access?

-Despite a proprietary software, Microsoft Access is reliable and easy-to-use and comes with Office 365 subscription.
+Despite a proprietary software, Microsoft Access is reliable and easy-to-use and comes with Office 365 subscription on Windows.

 ### Database ERD